 - New Referrals on Cases that are Being Assessed or That Have Recently Been Assessed

 - Arrangements for Children in Specific Circumstances

-This chapter was devised by a multi-agency workshop which considered and agreed the way in which assessments to children’s social care should be conducted.
-Separate protocols about the way in which those working with vulnerable children can question and challenge the way in which referrals are managed are included in the Step-up and Step-Down Procedure.
+This chapter was devised by a multi-agency workshop which considered and agreed the way in which assessments to children's social care should be conducted.
+Separate protocols about the way in which those working with vulnerable children can question and challenge the way in which referrals are managed are included in the Case Transfer Policy Procedure.

 This chapter is intended to assist readers in exercising their professional judgement because each child and their family has a unique set of circumstances all of which cannot be included in a single document.